Fractional quantum anomalous Hall effect in a singular flat band

 At $\nu_{\rm sfb} = 1/3$ (total filling $\nu = 4/3$), FQAH phase is also found, but in a narrow region where $U_1$ is small [Fig.~\ref{Fig2}(f)].
-In this FQAH phase, two charge quanta are pumped upon $6\pi$ flux insertion (supplementary Fig.~S4), corresponding to a fractionally quantized Hall conductivity of $2e^2/(3h)$.
+In this FQAH phase, two charge quanta are pumped upon $6\pi$ flux insertion (supplementary Fig.~\ref{Fig:fill43}), corresponding to a fractionally quantized Hall conductivity of $2e^2/(3h)$.
 At both $\nu_{\rm sfb} = 1/3$ and $2/3$, the lower boundary of FQAH phase as function of interaction strength $U_1$ is not observed within our computation capacity.
 The phase diagrams start from $U_1=0.1\sim0.2$, below which the small charge gap demands larger bond dimension for convergence.

 {\bf Band touching and stability of FQAH} -- For both $\nu_{\rm sfb} = 1/3$ and $2/3$ FQAH phases, transition to a topologically trivial phase occurs upon the increase of interaction strength, but the $\nu_{\rm sfb} = 2/3$ FQAH phase is obviously more robust with a much larger upper critical $U_1$.
-To elucidate this sharp contrast, self-consistent Hartree-Fock calculations are performed at the closest integer fillings (supplementary Fig.~S5), where the interaction-renormalized quasiparticle bands can in general provide some insight. $\nu_{\rm sfb} = 1/3$ corresponds to 1/3 particle added to the empty SFB at $\nu=1$.
-At this integer filling, as $U_1$ is ramped up, the Hartree-Fock mean field leads to a small gap $\Delta_{\Gamma}$ at the band touching [supplementary Fig.~S5(a)], whose contour line shows remarkable resemblance to the FQAH phase boundary at $\nu_{\rm sfb}=1/3$.
+To elucidate this sharp contrast, self-consistent Hartree-Fock calculations are performed at the closest integer fillings (supplementary Fig.~\ref{Figs_HF}), where the interaction-renormalized quasiparticle bands can in general provide some insight. $\nu_{\rm sfb} = 1/3$ corresponds to 1/3 particle added to the empty SFB at $\nu=1$.
+At this integer filling, as $U_1$ is ramped up, the Hartree-Fock mean field leads to a small gap $\Delta_{\Gamma}$ at the quadratic band touching [supplementary Fig.~\ref{Figs_HF}(a)]~\cite{SunKaiQuadraticPRL2009}, whose contour line shows remarkable resemblance to the FQAH phase boundary at $\nu_{\rm sfb}=1/3$.
 We note the Fock term manifests as an effective hopping $t'_{\rm eff} (\hat{B}^{\dagger}_l \hat{C}_m + h.c.)$, with $t'_{\rm eff}$ proportional to $U_1$ and the nearest-neighbour inter-orbital coherence $\braket{C^{\dagger}_mB_l}$.
 The Hartree term generates an energy offset $\delta_{\rm eff}$, between the B and C orbitals, proportional to the inter-orbital polarization.
-Either term can gap the touching point [cf. Fig.~\ref{Fig3}(c, d)].
+Either term will break the bipartite symmetry, thereby gap the band touching and destroy exact band flatness [cf. Figs.~\ref{Fig3}(c, d)].